Giratina RNG Abuse

 Figure 5 - Advancing To The Target

-We are now back inside Giratina's cave and xyz frames away from the target, now it is time to get as close as possible to it and wait for the optimal time to use the tumble method and initiate the battle.
+We are now back inside Giratina's cave and 314-319 frames away from the target, while standing as close to Giratina as possible without triggering the cutscene.

 Stay as close as possible to Giratina (pictured above), and let EncBotRNGMonitorLA run until the Logs tab displays the correct target frame.
 You can use the Home button (⌂) to close in on your target frame at your own pace.